Blotch3D/Blotch3D/doc/readme.md

     NuGet package, and building for another platform.
 See [Making and using content](#making-and-using-content) for info on adding
     existing 3D models, audio, fonts, etc. to your project.

+The NuGet package is the latest release, and the git project (which also includes the examples and source) is the either identical to the NuGet package or the next beta, and thus may have bug fixes as well as new bugs.

 To deliver a Blotch3D app for Windows, just deliver the contents of your project's output folder.
 No other software need be installed on the